-Sergeant Keith Thomas Devery (416683) served in the Royal New Zealand Air Force during World War Two.
+Sergeant Keith Thomas Devery (416683) served in the Royal New Zealand Air Force during the Second World War.
 He was the son of Edward Francis Devery and Grace Mildred Devery of Auckland, New Zealand.

 Sergeant Devery died on 15th May 1943 aged 20 years old.
 At the time, he served with RAF No. 5 (Coastal) Operational Training Unit.
 He was a Wireless Operator / Air Gunner on board Bristol Beaufort EL131.
 After taking off from RAF Long Kesh, Co.
 Down, the plane came down at 0920hrs around 1 mile north of Shields’ Corner, Castledawson, Co.
 Londonderry killing all 5 of the crew.

 Remembering the crew of Beaufort EL131